Mark J. Perry

-Mark Joseph Perry (born 1966) is an American economist, a professor of economics and finance in the School of Management at University of Michigan–Flint, and scholar at The American Enterprise Institute.
+Mark Joseph Perry (born 1952) is an American economist, a former professor of economics and finance in the School of Management at University of Michigan–Flint, and scholar at The American Enterprise Institute.
 He is also a member of the Board of Scholars for the Mackinac Center for Public Policy.

 Education

 Perry holds two graduate degrees in economics (M.A. and Ph.D.) from George Mason University and in addition has an MBA degree in finance from The University of Minnesota.

-Men's rights activism
+Activism

 Perry has been active in campaigning against male sex discrimination under Title IX on US campuses since 2016.

+He contends that under Title IX, universities are legally obligated to offer equal opportunities to both men and women.

-He claims to have filed over 100 complaints at universities across the US against affirmative action programs and female only scholarships for “illegal sex discrimination”, referring to himself as “one-man mission” to fix the programs.
+He claims to have filed over 100 complaints at universities across the US against affirmative action programs and female-only scholarships for "illegal sex discrimination", referring to himself as "one-man mission" to fix the programs.

-In June 2016 Perry filed a complaint with the Michigan Department of Civil Rights seeking the closure of Michigan State University's Women's Lounge, alleging that having a private place for women to study on campus discriminated against men, and was a violation of civil rights.
+In June 2016, Perry filed a complaint with the Michigan Department of Civil Rights seeking the closure of Michigan State University's Women's Lounge, alleging that having a private place for women to study on campus discriminated against men, and was a violation of civil rights.
 He claimed the female only facility was a violation of both the Michigan Civil Rights Initiative and the equal opportunity in education act Title IX.
 In July 2016, Michigan State University made the lounge a gender-neutral space to ensure compliance with Title IX.

-In 2018 he was the recipient of the National Coalition for Men's Award for Excellence in the Advancement of Men’s Issues for his activism.
+In 2018, he was the recipient of the National Coalition for Men's Award for Excellence in the Advancement of Men's Issues for his activism.

-In 2020 he filed a complaint with the Department of Education’s Cleveland Office for Civil Rights, which led to Ohio State University restructuring eight programmes.
+In 2020, he filed a complaint with the Department of Education's Cleveland Office for Civil Rights, which led to Ohio State University restructuring eight programmes.